JanardhanSivaKumarG/TextRecognization/README.md

-# Processing of Calligraphy Text to Digital Text
+# Digitization of Handwritten Text

 &nbsp;